McGill-NLP/AURORA/README.md

 ]
 ```

-If you are interested in developing your own similar Kubric data, it takes some effort (i.e. Docker+Blender setup), but we provide some code under XXX.
+If you are interested in developing your own similar Kubric data, it takes some effort (i.e. Docker+Blender setup), but we provide some starting code under `eq-kubric`.

 ### Benchmark: AURORA-Bench